 For example; If the percentage of promoters is 40% and the percentage of detractors is 15%, your Net Promoter Score will be 25% or +25.
 The result will be a score ranging between +100 and -100.

 “When measuring your NPS ask for feedback as soon as possible, not months or weeks later but hours or at least the day after.
 Promise that it is a very short survey, under a minute is optimal.
 This way the customer is much more likely to take it.” – Shep Hyken, customer service expert, author, speaker and founder of thecustomerfocus.com and hyken.com

 To calculate this score for your own business or other purposes, simply make a short survey and distribute it to your target audience.
 Survey Anyplace is a great place to do this.
-And not only does our tool have a template you can work with to easily create the survey.
-But our tool immediately does the calculations for you and provides you the results as well.
+And not only does our tool have an NPS template you can use to easily create the survey, it also immediately does the calculations for you and provides you the results.

 The typical NPS question would look something like this: